-Cellnex UK has launched a solution conforming to NHIB architecture.
-It is currently available for small to mid-sized locations, and will include Vodafone, VMO2 and EE as standard
+Cellnex UK has launched a multi-operator NHIB solution.

+It is available for small to mid-sized locations, and includes Vodafone, VMO2 and EE as standard.

 6. Evolution of DAS and base station technology

 Base station vendors have now brought to market a solution where small cell baseband units (BBUs) connect into a proprietary system of radio points.
 Single unit BBUs rather than full rack base stations can be installed on site for each MNO.